hdShang/arxiv-daily/docs/cs-CV/2025-08-25/papers/250817760v1-ceidm-a-controlled-entity-and-interaction-diffusion-model-for-enhanc.md

 ---
 layout: default
-title: CEIDM: A Controlled Entity and Interaction Diffusion Model for Enhanced Text-to-Image Generation
+title: "CEIDM: A Controlled Entity and Interaction Diffusion Model for Enhanced Text-to-Image Generation"
 ---

 # CEIDM: A Controlled Entity and Interaction Diffusion Model for Enhanced Text-to-Image Generation